 As waves of wet weather persistently roll through the Lower Susquehanna River Watershed, the tide of northbound migrants continues.
 Here are few of today’s highlights…

-To pass the afternoon, we sat quietly along the edge of a pond created recently by North American Beavers (Castor canadensis).
+To pass the afternoon, we sat quietly along the edge of a pond, or more accurately a pool, created recently by North American Beavers (Castor canadensis).
 They first constructed their dam on this small stream about five years ago.
 Since then, a flourishing wetland has become established.
 Have a look.

 Isn’t that amazing?
-North American Beavers build and maintain what human engineers struggle to master—dams and ponds that reduce pollution, allow fish passage, and support self-sustaining ecosystems.
+North American Beavers build and maintain what human engineers struggle to master—dams and pools that reduce pollution, allow fish passage, and support self-sustaining ecosystems.
 Want to clean up the streams and floodplains of your local watershed?
 Let the beavers do the job!

 At Lake Redman just to the south of York, Pennsylvania, a draw down to provide drinking water to the city while maintenance is being performed on the dam at neighboring Lake Williams, York’s primary water source, has fortuitously coincided with autumn shorebird migration.
 Here’s a sample of the numerous sandpipers and plovers seen today on the mudflats that have been exposed at the southeast end of the lake…